top of page

 SWIFT CSP: Introduction

-At cyber&, as certified advisors, we validate the degree of compliance of the infrastructure with the mandatory and recommended controls of the SWIFT CSP that apply to your connectivity architecture with SWIFT.
+At cyber&, we have SWIFT Certified Assessors specializing in CSP Assessments.
+These assessors validate the level of compliance of your infrastructure with the mandatory and recommended SWIFT CSP controls applicable to your SWIFT connectivity architecture.

-Our certification empowers us to conduct independent assessments that guarantee the integrity, consistency, and accuracy of your annual attestation.
+This allows you to rely on us to conduct independent assessments of the integrity, consistency, and accuracy of your annual attestation.

-You can verify our official accreditation in the SWIFT Global Directory of Cybersecurity Service Providers by clicking here .
+You can check the SWIFT Global Directory of Cybersecurity Service Providers by clicking here .

 SWIFT Intro